mongodb-js/connect-mongodb-session/README.md

 the MongoDBStore class will enable you to store your Express sessions in MongoDB.

-The MongoDBStore class has 2 required options:
+The MongoDBStore class has 3 required options:

 1. `uri`: a [MongoDB connection string](http://docs.mongodb.org/manual/reference/connection-string/)
+2. `databaseName`: the MongoDB database to store sessions in
-2. `collection`: the MongoDB collection to store sessions in
+3. `collection`: the MongoDB collection to store sessions in

 **Note:** You can pass a callback to the `MongoDBStore` constructor, but this is entirely optional.
 The Express 3.x example demonstrates